California boondocking snapshot

 Compare fast

 The desert lane is the cleanest fit for many RVers.
-It gives you more sun, more open space, and more classic dry-camping rhythm.
-It also asks for honest water, heat, tire, and road judgment.
+It gives you sun, open space, and the classic dry-camping rhythm.
+It also asks for honest water, heat, tire, fire, and road judgment.

 The Sierra lane is different.
 It can be excellent in summer, but it behaves more like the Colorado boondocking guide: snowmelt, forest orders, smoke, shade, narrow roads, and turnarounds become the real campsite filter.